spicysomtam/kubernetes-kafka/README.md

 # Introduction

+Deploys a kafka stack in kubernetes.
+Kafka requires zookeeper, so that is included.
+I include a Yahoo [kafka manager](https://github.com/yahoo/kafka-manager) deployment as well, which allows you to manage kafka.

-Deploy a zookeeper and kafka stack in kubernetes.
-3 zookeeper instances are deployed and 4 kafka instances.
+3 zookeeper instances are deployed and 4 kafka instances; although you might want to trim down the kafka replicas if using minikube.

 # Deploy zookeeper